-For reviews of original data, systematic reviews (including meta-analyses), clinical reviews, and structured abstracts, it is recommended that you use predetermined sideheads.
+For reviews of original data, systematic reviews (including meta-analyses), and clinical reviews, structured abstracts that use predetermined sideheads are recommended.
 Many journals limit the number of words to 250, but some allow for 300 for reports of original data and for systematic reviews.
 Seek specific advice on this in section 2.5.1 of the AMA Manual of Style.